bendavismines/devOpsWorkshop/README.md

 # Enterprise DevOps Training

-## Clone the Application Repository
+## [PREREQ] Clone the Application Repository
+1. Create a new Azure account
-1. Create a new Azure Devops Organization and Project (https://dev.azure.com/)
+1. Create a new Azure organization & project.
+Save the Repos Url.
-1. In the repos import the github repo (https://github.com/bendavismines/devOpsWorkshop) into Azure
-1. Clone the Azure repo onto your local machine
+1. Clone the Github repo (https://github.com/bendavismines/devOpsWorkshop)
+1. Add a new remote `git remote add my_awesome_new_remote_name https://CrederaDevOps@dev.azure.com/CrederaDevOps/Test-Remote-Add/_git/Test-Remote-Add`
+1. Push code up to new repo! `git push -u my_awesome_new_remote_name --all`

 ## Provisioning Azure Resources
 Create the following Azure resources in the [Azure Portal](https://portal.azure.com/#home).